-The corporate compliance structure is led by the Board Committee and Supervisory Committee.
-It is monitored by the senior management, managed by the general manager and risk management department of the Company, and coordinated between all internal control departments.
-The Board, Supervisory Committee and senior management are responsible for the effectiveness of the compliance structure.
-All of our employees are required to observe the regulations, sign a compliance commitment and follow the business code of conduct strictly.
+The compliance governance structure of the Company is centered on and led by the Board and Supervisory Committee.
+It is coordinated and supervised by the senior management, and managed by the general manager and risk management department, achieving efficient coordination among all internal control departments.
+Such framework ensures the comprehensive coverage and effective implementation of the compliance governance system.
+The Board, Supervisory Committee and senior management fully assume the ultimate responsibility for the effectiveness of compliance governance.